dotnet/samples/msbuild/custom-task-code-generation/README.md

 </ItemGroup>
 ```

-Now, mark every dependency of this Task project, both `PackageReference` and `ProjectReference` with the `PrivateAssets="all"` attribute.
-This will tell NuGet not to expose these dependencies to consuming projects at all.
-You can read more about controlling dependency assets [at the NuGet documentation](https://docs.microsoft.com/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets).
+Now, mark every dependency of this Task project, both `PackageReference` and `ProjectReference`, with the `PrivateAssets="all"` attribute.
+This tells NuGet not to expose these dependencies to consuming projects at all.
+You can read more about controlling dependency assets [in the NuGet documentation](https://docs.microsoft.com/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets).

 ```xml
 <ItemGroup>